good-loop/doc/pages/AdTech-Jargon-Glossary.md

 * AdTech: advertising technology.

+* Cost-per-completed-view (CPCV): The price for a completed video view -- though the definition of "completed" can vary!.

-* Demand-side platform (DSP).
-Where advertisers setup campaigns.
+* Demand-side platform (DSP): Where advertisers setup campaigns.

-* Supply / Sell -side platform (SSP).
-Where publishers manage their inventory.
+* Supply / Sell -side platform (SSP): Where publishers manage their inventory.

-* Inventory: space where ads can be shown.
+* Inventory: Space where ads can be shown.
 This can include the whole range of print ads, banner ads, interstitials, etc.

-* Impressions: the individual ad spots.
+* Impressions: The individual ad spots.
 E.g. "We bought some inventory from The New York Times - 1,000 impressions."

 * VAST: a standard wrapper (from the IAB) for video adverts which can include tracking calls.